hlissner/evil-multiedit/README.md

 * `A`: go into insert mode at end-of-region
 * `I`: go into insert mode at start-of-region
 * `V`: select the region
+* `P`: replace the iedit region with the contents of the clipboard
 * `$`: go to end-of-region
 * `0`/`^`: go to start-of-region
 * `gg`/`G`: go to the first/last region